shubhamjha97/association-rule-mining-apriori/README.md

 ## Pre-processing done
 The csv file was read transaction by transaction and each transaction was saved as a list.
 A mapping was created from the unique items in the dataset to integers so that each item corresponded to a unique integer.
-The entire data was then mapped to integers to reduce the storage and computational requirement.
+The entire data was mapped to integers to reduce the storage and computational requirement.
-A reverse
+A reverse mapping was created from the integers to the items, so that the item names could be written in the final output file.

 ## Directory Structure:
 ```
 association-rule-mining-apriori/
 +-- data